cmvandrevala/more-than-equations/content/Computer Science/Labs/Rolling Along.md

 1. How is the `srand` function used in your code?
 What happens if you do not use it?
 2. What strategy did you use to make sure the seeded value for the random number generator was different every time the program was run?
-3. How did you use the random number generator to generate dice rolls with the correct statistics?
+3. Suppose you created a for loop which calls `rand()` on each iteration.
+Will the random numbers be the same or different from each other?
+Feel free to test this out in a short C++ program.

 ## 💼 Add-Ons For the Portfolio